EGI-Federation/documentation/content/en/users/tutorials/filetransfer-gridstorage/_index.md

   Use EGI File Transfer to handle data in grid storage
 ---

 ## Overview

-This tutorial describes how to perform a transfer usin FTS transfers services and WebFTS.
+This tutorial describes the EGI Data Transfer using FTS transfers services and WebFTS.

 ## Prerequisites